 CS/TCN20 Do not throw exceptions from static constructors.
 If an exception is thrown from a type constructor, the type is not usable in the current application domain.

-CS/TCN30 You can initialize static fields inline rather than explicitly using static constructors, because the runtime is able to optimize the performance of types that don’t have an explicitly defined static constructor.
+CS/TCN30 You must initialize static fields inline rather than explicitly using static constructors, because the runtime is able to optimize the performance of types that don’t have an explicitly defined static constructor.
 In this case the order of the initialization of the static fields must not be important.

 Methods and Parameters